cs1302uga/cs1302-tutorials/octal-mode.md

 * Unix Tutorial Five: http://www.ee.surrey.ac.uk/Teaching/Unix/unix5.html

+## Course-Specific Learning Outcomes

+* **LO1.a:** Navigate and modify files, directories, and permissions in a multi-user Unix-like environment.
+* **LO1.b:** (Partial) Execute, redirect, pipe, and manage programs/processes in a multi-user Unix-like environment.

 ## Status Information and Mode

 In Unix, both regular files and directory files have associated metadata that is, for the most part,